(Photo Credit: Austin Distell)

 The Lone Ranger Rides No More

-In the past, when salespeople called on accounts, they walked in a client’s front door, and all decisions were made under one roof.
+In the not-so-distant past, when salespeople called on accounts, they walked in a client’s front door, and all decisions were made under one roof.
 Today a system is built in one part of the world, implemented in another, and marketed in another.
-The selling process has become more complex, and we need to understand the needs and wants of people around the globe.
+The selling process has become more complex, and the number of people involved in buying decisions has risen dramatically.
+To sell in this new environment, we need to understand the needs and wants of people (and buying committees) around the globe.

-Everyone on your sales team must understand, live, and breathe your sales strategy.
+Once your sales team trusts each other, everyone must understand, live, and breathe your sales strategy.
 If they don’t agree, don’t hire them in the first place.
-If people on your current team won’t get with the program, set them free to find a sales organization that’s still stuck in the Wild West.
+If people on your current team won’t get with the program, set them free to find a sales organization that’s still stuck in the Wild West with lead generation.

 Once everyone is on board with referral selling, set revenue goals for each person.
 Your veterans expect their goals to increase year-over-year, so there should be no surprises.